The Philadelphia School Reform Commission today approved seven new charter schools - with some strings attached.

 The commission also denied eight schools.
 They are: Camelot Charter, Cristina Elena Guzman Charter, Pathways in Education Charter, Philadelphia Charter for Business and Finance, Philadelphia Community Charter, RICH Charter, Leon H. Sullivan Opportunities Charter, and Woodward Haynes Academy of Sciences Charter.

 Last week, the Office of Charter Schools asked the commission to deny all 15 applications on the table.
-A budget crisis, new chief executive, and explosive growth in charters all mean that this is the wrong time to approve new charters, said Cathy Balsley, executive director.
+A budget crisis, new chief executive, and explosive growth in charters all make this a tough time to approve new charters, said Cathy Balsley, executive director.

-Sandra Dungee Glenn, commission chair, said the approvals represent a good balance between the financial realities of the district and advancing reform for the city's schoolchildren.
+But Dungee Glenn said the approvals represented the best balance between the district's financial realities and advancing reform for the city's schoolchildren.